BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

 ![](assets/R-script-output.png)

-You can monitor GPU utilization using “watch -n 0.5 nvidia-smi” command, which should result in something like the following (and refreshed twice a second):
+You can monitor GPU utilization using `watch -n 0.5 nvidia-smi` command, which should result in something like the following (and refreshed twice a second):